-For years I am an enthusiast researcher and promoter of the act of repair.
-Starting in 2009 with initiating the project Platform21 = Repairing and co-writing the Repair Manifesto.
-The response to this manifesto was overwhelming, it received worldwide recognition and it is, was translated in many languages.
-The main objective of the project and the manifesto was to reposition repair as a more sustainable alternative than recycling to the throwaway society.
+For years I am an enthusiast researcher and promoter of the act of repair, starting in 2009 with initiating the project Platform21 = Repairing and co-writing the Repair Manifesto.
+The response to this manifesto was overwhelming.
+It received worldwide recognition and was translated into many languages.
+The main objective of the project and the manifesto was to reposition repair as a more sustainable alternative to recycling in a throwaway society.
 We also stimulated repair as a creative, innovative and activist activity and not just as a quick fix.
 The exhibition became a meeting place and repair studio for visitors with repair questions and visitors with repair skills.
 Together they would repair, hack, up-cycle or transform the broken product, while designers and artists would bring new repair techniques on to the table.

 Once you promote an idea that you believe in strongly, the best thing that can happen is that others take it a step further.
 This happened when Platform21 had to close down its doors and Martine Postma, a regular visitor of the Repair project, was inspired to continue the repair lab and she started the first Repair Café in Amsterdam.
 Now it is a volunteer organisation with 1450 repair café’s worldwide.